The Ciphertext Outlives Its Key

 Nine years ago I asked whether Feynman would kill Bitcoin.
 The honest answer was probably yes, eventually, but the stakes were containable.
 A speculative asset can lose its value.
 A market can be repriced.
 A protocol can be forked.
 The harm, if it ever materialised, would be financial and bounded.

-The question I am asking now is whether the same instrument, on the same timeline, will expose the genomic identity of populations that have already given their samples to systems built on cryptographic assumptions that have not aged well.
-The answer is also yes.
+The question I am asking now is whether the same instrument, on the same broad technological trajectory, could expose the genomic identity of populations that have already given their samples to systems built on cryptographic assumptions that will not hold indefinitely.
+The answer is that the risk is credible enough to govern now.
 The stakes are not containable in the same way.
 A genome cannot be repriced or reissued.
 The relatives implicated by it cannot be opted out retroactively.
-The harm, when it materialises, is not financial.
+The harm, if it materialises, is not merely financial.

 The standard framing of the quantum threat is that a new class of computer will break today's encryption.
 This is true, but it puts the emphasis in the wrong place.
-The more accurate framing is that the useful life of our cryptography is shorter than the useful life of our data, and that the gap is being exploited in the present tense.
-The quantum computer, when it arrives, will be the instrument that converts an existing archive of ciphertext into an existing archive of plaintext.
-The harvesting is happening now.
+The more accurate framing is that the useful life of our cryptography may be shorter than the useful life of our data, and that collection can exploit that gap before decryption is possible.
+The quantum computer, if and when it arrives, will be the instrument that converts an existing archive of vulnerable ciphertext into an archive of plaintext.

 The encryption has an expiration date.
 The data does not.